spectral-compute/hypercast/docs/README.md

 Your CDN needs to be configured appropriately for the ultra low-latency video streamer to work properly.

  - [CDN Requirements](./CDNRequirements.md) discusses the necessary configuration for any HTTP CDN.
- - [Cloudflare](./Cloudflare.md): Step-by-step guide for setting up with cloudflare.
+ - [Cloudflare](./Cloudflare.md): Step-by-step guide for setting up with Cloudflare.